mfukar/mfukar.github.com/_posts/2015-12-11-haskell-xvi.md

 3. Group the resulting elements in groups of BOXSIZE
 4. For each of the groups from (3), combine them by "zipping" BOXSIZE elements together (`transpose`).
 We now have our boxes in lists of lists.
-5. Now if we had created a structure to reflect our choices, we need to flatten it (not the case with the C solution): `map concat . concat` does this
+5. Now if we had created a structure to reflect #4, we need to flatten it (not the case with the C solution): `map concat . concat` does this

 Phew.
 That's a mouthful.
 It _seemed_ much easier in the C implementation, where all one